Trump criticizes rush to condemn Saudi Arabia over Khashoggi

 - 'I shot a whole family of baboons': Idaho Fish and Game official faces fury after Africa trophy hunting boasts

+The Oval Office interview came not long after Trump spoke Tuesday with Saudi Crown Prince Mohammed bin Salman.
+He spoke by phone a day earlier with King Salman, and he said both deny any knowledge of what happened to Khashoggi.

+After speaking with the king, Trump floated the idea that “rogue killers” may have been responsible for the disappearance.
+The president told the AP on Tuesday that that description was informed by his “feeling” from his conversation with Salman and that the king did not use the term.

-In Turkey earlier Tuesday, a high-level Turkish official told the Associated Press that police investigators searching the Saudi Consulate had found evidence that Khashoggi was killed there.
+In Turkey earlier Tuesday, a high-level Turkish official told the AP that police investigators searching the Saudi Consulate had found evidence that Khashoggi was killed there.

-The president said that his own comment Monday about possible “rogue killers” behind Khashoggi’s disappearance was informed by his “feeling” from his conversation with Salman, and that the King did not use the term.

-Also Tuesday, Secretary of State Mike Pompeo met with the king and crown prince in Riyadh and said later the kingdom had made a “serious commitment” to hold senior leaders and officials accountable if implicated in Khashoggi’s death.
+Also Tuesday, Secretary of State Mike Pompeo met with the king and crown prince in Riyadh and said the Saudis had already started a “serious and credible investigation” and seemed to suggest it could lead to people within the kingdom.
+The secretary of state noted that the Saudi leaders, while denying knowledge of anything that occurred inside the consulate, had committed to accountability “including for Saudi Arabia’s senior leaders or senior officials.”

+Pompeo was heading next to Turkey, where officials have accused the Saudis of using a 15-member team to kill Khashoggi inside the consulate.

-Trump said he hopes the Saudis’ own investigation of Khashoggi’s disappearance will be concluded in “less than a week.”
+Trump said he hoped the Saudis’ own investigation of Khashoggi’s disappearance would be concluded in “less than a week.”

+In the meantime, there were signs at home that Trump’s party was growing uncomfortable with his willingness to defend the Saudis.

+In an interview with Fox News, a prominent Trump ally in the Senate called on Saudi Arabia to reject the crown prince, known as MBS, who rose to power last year and has aggressively sought to soften the kingdom’s image abroad and attract foreign investment.

+“This guy has got to go,” said Sen. Lindsey Graham of South Carolina, turning to speak to the camera.
+“Saudi Arabia, if you’re listening, there are a lot of good people you can choose, but MBS has tainted your country and tainted himself.”

+Khashoggi, a Saudi citizen who was also a resident of the United States, has been a contributor to The Washington Post and a critic of Saudi leaders, especially Crown Prince Mohammed.

-In the meantime, international leaders and business executives are severing or rethinking ties to the Saudi government after Khashoggi’s high-profile disappearance.
-Trump has resisted any action, pointing to huge U.S. weapons deals pending with Saudi Arabia and saying that sanctions could hurt end up hurting the American economy.
+International leaders and business executives are severing or rethinking ties to the Saudi government after Khashoggi’s high-profile disappearance.
+Trump has resisted any action, pointing to huge U.S. weapons deals pending with Saudi Arabia and saying that sanctions could end up hurting the American economy.

+Khashoggi went to the consulate on Oct.
+2 to get documents for his upcoming marriage to a Turkish woman while his fiancee waited outside.
+She and Turkish authorities say he never emerged and he has not been heard from since.

+Khashoggi, 59, had been living in the U.S. for a year in self-imposed exile and writing columns for the opinion section of the Post.

-Trump said Treasury Secretary Steve Mnuchin’s trip to attend a Saudi investment conference is still on, but that it could be canceled by Friday depending on what the investigation finds.
+Trump said Treasury Secretary Steve Mnuchin’s trip to attend a Saudi investment conference is still on but could be canceled by Friday depending on what the investigation finds.

-In that case, he said, “I think we’ll also be guided by what other countries are doing,”
+“I think we’ll also be guided by what other countries are doing,” he said.

 AP Writer Matthew Lee contributed.